This post may contain affiliate links, view our disclosure.

 Instructions

-• Preheat the oven to 350F.
-Line a small baking tray with a piece of parchment paper.
-Spread the almond flour out onto the paper.
-Bake until it’s a light golden color and smells toasted, about 8 minutes.
-Cool to room temperature.
+• Toast the almond flour.
+Preheat the oven to 350F.
+Line a small baking tray with parchment paper, evenly spread out the almond flour, and bake until it’s light golden and smells toasted, about 8 minutes, stirring halfway through.
+Cool.

-• Divide the dough into 2 portions, roll each into a ball, and slightly flatten each ball into a disk.
+• Chill the dough (at least 4 hours or up to 3 days).
+Divide the dough into 2 portions, roll each into a ball, and slightly flatten each ball into a disk.
 Wrap the disks in plastic wrap and refrigerate until fully chilled, at least 4 hours (or up to 3 days).

-Roll Out the Dough and Stamp Out the Cookies:
+Roll Out the Dough, Stamp Out the Cookies, and Chill the Shaped Cookies:

-• Preheat the oven to 350F.
-Line 2 large baking trays with parchment paper or silpat liners.
+• Get ready to bake the cookies.
+Preheat the oven to 350F; line 2 large baking trays with parchment paper or silpat liners.

-• Lay a piece of parchment paper out onto a flat work surface.
-Flour the piece of paper, place a disk of chilled dough on top, and flour the top of the disk of dough.
-Place a 2nd piece of parchment paper on top of the dough.
-Roll the dough out until it’s about 1/8-inch thick (about 3 to 4 millimeters).
+• Roll out the dough and stamp out the cookies.
+Lay a piece of parchment paper out on a flat work surface.
+Flour the paper, place a disk of dough on top, and flour the top of the dough.
+Place a second piece of parchment paper on top.
+Roll out the dough until it’s about 1/8-inch thick (3 to 4 millimeters).
+(I use a round 6-centimeter cookie cutter and get about 40 cookies.)
+Arrange the cookies on the prepared baking trays (about 20 cookies per tray).
+(TIP: If you want to add sliced almonds on top, do it now.)

-• Bake until the cookies are set and are an even golden (not dark brown) color, about 14 to 16 minutes, rotating the trays once halfway through.
+• Bake.
+They’re done when they’re set and an even golden color, about 14 to 16 minutes at 350F, rotating the trays once halfway through.

-• Let them cool completely on the trays before removing.
-The cookies will crisp as they cool.
+• Cool.
+Let them cool completely on the trays before removing.
+(TIP: Don’t over-bake; the cookies will crisp more as they cool.
+If you want to glaze the cookies, do it after they're cool.)

 Video